-Which is the quietest air curtain?
+Which is the most quiet air curtain?
 How big an entrance will the air curtain cover?
 For customers to make accurate comparisons, all manufacturers need to measure in the same way.
 So that you can compare apples with apples, quite simply.
 The air curtain industry has now made it easier for the customer to make good choices for their particular needs.

 Frico is the initiator of a Eurovent group called “European Air Curtains” that focuses on air curtains.
 Its purpose is to develop new guidelines.
 An important part of this is to define common measurement methods that allow customers to compare products with each other.
 The group includes representatives from twelve different companies.